The 3 web performance test tools you should be using

 This tool provides insights into the information that is collected over a period of time, which you set yourself.
 It collects information for both the front-end and back-end on one aspect of the site with each run, e.g Performance scoring, PWA assessment, etc.

 Along with the technical results and bare numbers – using which you can compare synthetic and real user monitoring data –, SpeedCurve also provides detailed suggestions for improving the score.
 For instance, it could make you aware of a file not being in the static cache.
-Clear information like this will help your development team to know what to do in order to improve the performance.
+Clear information like this will help your development team or development partner to know what to do in order to improve the performance.
 The team can then even debug web performance issues at the page level.

 SpeedCurve also provides you with in-depth insights into the loading process of your site.
 In a waterfall diagram, it shows exactly which elements are loaded and rendered at what point in the process.
 This lets you see at once where there is room for improvement and which critical content should perhaps be moved forward in the loading process.
 To make sure that your site performs well on all devices, you can even simulate its loading process on various screen sizes and mobile devices.
 This helps you in ensuring that the user experience is the best it can be, however users come to your site.